Anthony A. Olis: Government service

 Olis joined the Republican Party and was active in the 7th ward.
 In 1941–1946, he was a Hearing Referee with the Illinois Department of Revenue.
 He unsuccessfully ran in the elections for judge in the Municipal Court of Chicago in 1942 and in 1944.

 In November 1946, he was elected to the board of the Metropolitan Sanitary District of Greater Chicago and became its president on December 5, 1950.
 He was reelected as president in 1952 and 1956 and served until his death.
 His work at the sanitary district was well received.
 In 1952, he received endorsements from all four major Chicago newspapers – Chicago Sun-Times, Chicago American, Chicago Daily News, Chicago Tribune.
 In 1956, Chicago American praised Olis for reducing costs and local taxes while expanding service area and serving more people.
 During his tenure, the sanitary district was expanded twice: by 121 mi2 in 1955 and by 412 mi2 in 1956 for a total of 920 mi2 encompassing 106 municipalities.
 Olis campaigned for increased water diversion from Lake Michigan into the Illinois Waterway, though such legislation was twice vetoed by President Dwight D. Eisenhower.
-In 1956, the sanitary district moved to newly built headquarters that was initiated by Olis.
+In 1956, the sanitary district moved to the newly built headquarters that was initiated by Olis.

-Despite severe illness, Olis continued to work at the sanitary district until he entered the Albert Merritt Billings Hospital where he died a week later on June 3, 1958.
+Despite a severe illness, Olis continued to work at the sanitary district until he entered the Albert Merritt Billings Hospital where he died a week later on June 3, 1958.